fabern/LWFBrook90.jl/docs/src/user-guide.md

 The structure of the input CSV's is illustrated by the example input data sets `isoBEA2010-18-*` or `DAV2020-bare-minimum` or `DAV2020-full` located in the folder `examples/`, as well as below in this documentation.
 Please follow these examples closely when generating your own input files, including the exact column names and header lines containing the units.

+As a special case, below canopy irrigation was implemented, avoiding interception losses.
+The example input data set `DAV2020-irrigation` illustrates the required inputs.

 For convenience, input CSV files can be generated from a script that sets up a simulation with the R package [LWFBrook90R (v0.4.3)](https://github.com/pschmidtwalter/LWFBrook90R#usage).
 Instead of running the simulation with `run_LWFB90()`, the same arguments can be used to generate the input files for LWFBrook90.jl using the R function provided in the file `generate_LWFBrook90jl_Input.R`.
 Note that the input file `meteoiso.csv` needs to be generated separately and the files containing the initial conditions (`initial_conditions.csv` and `soil_discretization.csv`) also need to be extended manually with the isotope values (see structure of these input files below).

 To load input data and prepare a simulation follow the instructions in section [Example Script 01](@ref) or alternatively use the sample script `main_with_isotopes.jl`.
 NOTE: these will be replaced with Jupyter-notebooks generated with Literate.jl.